-As this document means to have one ResourcePool entity per physical pool of resources inside the node, it can be observed that when a node contains multiple pools of resources, these ones are likely to share type of resources, hence their modeled respresentations are holding the same ResourceDescription entities.
-In order to avoid unnecessary information flooding, this document offers the opportunity to extract from the ResourcePool all these ResourceDescriptions and gather them inside a dedicated entity, that is named Resource Description Container.
+As this document means to have one Resource Pool entity per physical pool of resources inside the node, inside a given node there is no reason for its pools not to share type of resources, hence their modeled respresentations refer to identical Resource Descriptions entities.
+In order to avoid unnecessary information flooding, this document gathers all these Resource Descriptions inside a dedicated entity, that is named Resource Description Container.